Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/guide/navigation-menu.md

 ## Fetching nav items from API

 Some times we might have to fetch the nav items from API rather than hard coding them in file.

+For more detailed info, please refer to [this article](/code-examples/fetching-nav-items-from-api.html#fake-api-endpoint)